vyca2017/content/content/reference/auth/authentication/user-authentication.md

 alias: geekae9gah
 path: /docs/reference/auth/authentication
 layout: REFERENCE
 description: Authentication allows you to manage users in your GraphQL backend.
-Use authentication providers like Auth0 and Digits out-of-the-box.
+Use authentication providers like Auth0 and Facebook.
 tags:
   - authentication
 related: